oneapi-src/level-zero-spec/scripts/tools/PROG.rst

 each function in the module.

 There are no APIs provided for the actual instrumentation.
-Instead this is left up to the tool itself to decode the application module’s native binary and inject native instructions.
+Instead this is left up to the tool itself to decode the application module's native binary and inject native instructions.
 This model prevents the instrumentation from being manipulated by the compiler.

 Execution
 ~~~~~~~~~

-If a tool requires changing the address of an application’s function,
+If a tool requires changing the address of an application's function,
 then it should use API Tracing; for example,
 ${x}ModuleGetFunctionPointer and all flavors of
 ${x}CommandListAppendLaunchKernel.